Chloroplast: Primary chloroplast lineages

-All primary chloroplasts belong to one of four chloroplast lineages—the glaucophyte chloroplast lineage, the rhodophyte ("red") chloroplast lineage, and the chloroplastida ("green") chloroplast lineage, the amoeboid Paulinella chromatophora lineage.
+All primary chloroplasts belong to one of four chloroplast lineages—the glaucophyte chloroplast lineage, the rhodophyte ("red") chloroplast lineage, the chloroplastida ("green") chloroplast lineage, and the amoeboid Paulinella chromatophora lineage.
 The glaucophyte, rhodophyte, and chloroplastidian lineages are all descended from the same ancestral endosymbiotic event and are all within the group Archaeplastida.

 Glaucophyte chloroplasts

 The glaucophyte chloroplast group is the smallest of the three primary chloroplast lineages as there are only 25 described glaucophyte species.
 Glaucophytes diverged first before the red and green chloroplast lineages diverged.
 Because of this, they are sometimes considered intermediates between cyanobacteria and the red and green chloroplasts.
 This early divergence is supported by both phylogenetic studies and physical features present in glaucophyte chloroplasts and cyanobacteria, but not the red and green chloroplasts.
 First, glaucophyte chloroplasts have a peptidoglycan wall, a type of cell wall otherwise only in bacteria (including cyanobacteria).
 Second, glaucophyte chloroplasts contain concentric unstacked thylakoids which surround a carboxysome – an icosahedral structure that contains the enzyme RuBisCO responsible for carbon fixation.
 Third, starch created by the chloroplast is collected outside the chloroplast.
 Additionally, like cyanobacteria, both glaucophyte and rhodophyte thylakoids are studded with light collecting structures called phycobilisomes.